 Dropbox Paper has gone past its beta stage.
-The web-based work platform doesn’t include presentation and spreadsheet apps of its own but it’s possible to add compatible files created using Google Docs apps or Microsoft Office files stored on your computer or Dropbox or Google Drive.
+The web-based work platform doesn’t include presentation and spreadsheet apps of its own, but it’s possible to add compatible files created using Google Docs apps or Microsoft Office files stored on your computer or Dropbox or Google Drive.

-Why use DropBox Paper?
+Why use Dropbox Paper?

 With Paper, DropBox is looking to break the shell and become more than a file storage platform.
 If you love a minimalistic and clean interface for collaborative editing, Paper is a great choice.

 Without a doubt, LibreOffice is the perfect free Microsoft Office replacement if you don’t want to opt for a cloud-based solution.
-It comes loaded with all necessary features that one needs to perform common tasks.
+It comes loaded with all the necessary features that one needs to perform common tasks.
 If you have seamless Internet connectivity, Google Docs is a great way to create and share documents.